Everything you need to know about travel to Japan in our brand new Japan travel guide.

 To make your money go further here are a few tips:

-- Utilise convenience stores for finding cheap and delicious eats.
+3. Utilise convenience stores for finding cheap and delicious eats.

-- Japan has an extensive and reliable night bus service.
+4. Japan has an extensive and reliable night bus service.
 Use it to save on travel and hotel fees.

-- Limit your alcohol intake, it’s surprisingly expensive.
+5. Limit your alcohol intake, it’s surprisingly expensive.
 1 beer = 500-600 yen (USD$5-$6).

 6. Check the subway passes available in the city in which you’re staying and purchase the rail pass you need.